spider-themes/jobus/README.md

 Build a modern job board, career portal, or recruitment platform in WordPress with ease.
 Jobus makes it simple to manage jobs, companies, and candidates—all with a professional look and intuitive workflow.

 == Description ==
 **Jobus** is a comprehensive and powerful tool for creating job, company, and candidate listing pages on your WordPress website.
 With its user-friendly interface and robust features, Jobus simplifies the process for candidates and employers to sign up and become members of your website.
-The plugin offers an intuitive way to manage the entire hiring process without requiring any coding skills.
+The plugin offers an intuitive way to manage the entire hiring process—no coding required.

-### 🎥 Video Overview (Showcased free and premium features)
+### 🎥 Video Overview (Showcasing free and premium features)
 [youtube https://youtu.be/123]

 ## 🔗 Useful Links